DNA origami: Dynamic structures and modifications

 Modifications can be otherwise used to affect structural properties, to impart unique chemistry to the nanostructures, or to add stimuli responses to the nanostructures.
 Modifications to structures can be made through conjugation of molecules such as proteins, or through chemical modification of the DNA bases themselves. pH dependent responses, light dependent responses, and more have been shown through modified systems.

 One example application of creating dynamic structures is the ability to have a stimulus response resulting in drug release, which is presented by several groups.
 Other, less common applications comes in sensing moving mechanisms in vivo such as the unwinding of helicase.

+DNA Legos

+Introduction and History of DNA Legos

+DNA origami has been used to assemble a range of two-dimensional and three-dimensional nanostructures; however, each different structure requires a new design and a new set of scaffold strand and staple strands.
+This limits scalability and structure yield efficiency.
+Researchers have developed “DNA brick” or “DNA Lego” technologies by making single stranded tiles (SSTs).
+SSTs allow for the production of larger structures without a scaffold strand and with the ease of arranging the predesigned blocks into bigger structures.
+Much like how actual Lego bricks allow specific assembly configurations, DNA Lego bricks bind at specific sites to form a range of shapes.
+Appropriate selection of blocks to include in an assembly mixture allows production of a variety of complex 3D shapes without a scaffold strand and without having to design an entirely different structure.